-ACAUTION See safety section of the manual (pages 1 through 4) before operating the machine.
+A CAUTION See safety section of the manual (pages 1 through 4) before operating the machine.
 Failure to comply could result in minor or moderate personal injury.
 Failure to comply could also result in product or property damage.

-- Verify that all doors are closed around the airlock. - 2.
+- 1. Verify that the doors are closed at the airlock. - 2.
 Disengage Emergency Stop (e-stop) on main control panel of the unit (rotate the e-stop button clockwise). - 3.
 Turn key clockwise to the RUN/ON (1) position and wait for key pad to illuminate and go through its start-up procedure. - Press the engine start (ENG START) button on the key pad.
 The button will then light up green.
-Once green, press and hold the engine start (ENG START) button until the engine starts (once the engine starts, the button will turn red). - 5.
+Once green, press and hold the engine start (ENG START) button until the engine starts. - 5.
 Allow the engine to warm up for 3 to 5 minutes. - Activate remote by rotating the e-stop button clockwise to disengage e-stop functionality.
 Press the green button located on the back of the remote to turn on the unit.